 I couldn’t give you an exact declaration as to why I denounced my faith, except to just say even at a young age, I despised being told how I was supposed to feel about something.

-So I spent my own version of 40 days and nights searching for that feeling—40 days that actually tuned into a little over 20 years.
-In that time, I explored all the various stages of "coming out," went to some deep, dark suicidal places, and was re-introduced to the feeling of God as I watched my father slowly transition out of his body.
+So I spent my own version of 40 days and nights searching for that feeling—40 days that actually turned into a little over 20 years.
+In that time, I explored all the various stages of “coming out,” went to some deep, dark suicidal places, and was re-introduced to the feeling of God as I watched my father slowly transition out of his body.
 Each milestone had its perfect place on my path, but none blew my heart as wide open as the day this play entered my life.

 The iconic words I’ve spoken in this role for eight years have impacted my daily life in extraordinary ways.

 I am not now, nor would I ever claim to be, a Biblical scholar.
 The quotes listed below are direct quotes from the play, and I hope that sharing these words and how they’ve impacted me will impart a little more extraordinary-ness into your life as well.

 When you read that statement I’m sure one thing, or some variation of it, comes to mind: Love those that have caused you pain, for they are in pain too.
 That’s what I read for so long, and there’s certainly some divine truth in that.
 But then I delved more deeply into what “Enemy” really means.